-186. The clearance distance between the circle and the lips of the infeed and outfeed tables should be as small as practicable, generally $3 \text{ mm} \pm 2 \text{ mm}$.
+- 179. Only cylindrical cutter blocks should be used on hand-fed planing machines.
+Knife projections should be kept to a minimum.
+On new machines (i.e. post 1995) a maximum cutter projection should be 1.1mm. - 180.
+The clearance distance between the circle and the lips of the infeed and outfeed tables should be as small as practicable, generally $3 \text{ mm} \pm 2 \text{ mm}$ .

-- 187. The out-feed table height should never be below the top of the cutting block. - 188.
-All guards should be in position before trial cuts are made. - 189.
-The cylindrical cutter head should be adjusted so that the knife projects no more than $3 \text{ mm} \pm 2 \text{ mm}$ beyond the cylindrical body of the head. - 190.
-The machine should be adjusted so that the clearance between the table and the head is as small as possible. - 191.
+- 181. The out-feed table height should never be below the top of the cutting block. - 182.
+All guards should be in position before trial cuts are made. - 183.
+The machine should be adjusted so that the clearance between the table and the head is as small as possible. - 184.
 Where possible, operators should use suitably constructed push blocks to minimise exposure to cutting blades.